joliment/tweets-elasticsearch/README.md

-## hello-tweets – Elasticsearch site plugin
+## tweets-elasticsearch – Elasticsearch site plugin

 This is a small, self-contained HTML applications for Elasticsearch: